General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Models of Dependence

 We consider the $M$-ball, $\A_i^n= \{j : |j-i| \leq M \}$.
 We drop the subscript $n$ in $Z_{n,i}$ for convenience.
 In this case, $\cov(Z_i, Z_j) = 0$ by independence for all $j$ with $|i - j|>M$, so Assumption \ref{three} is satisfied.
 Under bounded third and fourth moments, we check the remaining assumptions.
 Assumption \ref{one} is easily verified: following their Assumption 6.
 Our Assumption \ref{two} is satisfied similarly following their Assumption 6:

 This is due to the fact that if they are not within that distance, then automatically it is impossible for the $Z_k$ and $Z_l$ to induce any correlation as well.

-We have shown checkable conditions for $M$-dependence, though there are several other types of mixing which are commonly used to characterize dependence.
 Following the hierarchy established in~\cite{bradley2007introduction}, $M$-dependence implies several of these commonly used forms of mixing, such as $\rho$-mixing~\citep{Bradley05}.
 It also implies $\phi$-mixing and $\alpha$-mixing in the time series context.
-We also given a example using $\alpha$- and $\phi$- mixing in the context of random fields in the next section.
-Characterizing mixing in the context of random fields requires imposing restrictions on the dependence between $\sigma$-algebras as the number of points in those sets increases.
-See~\cite{jenish2009central} or~\cite{Bradley05} for further discussion.
+We also given a example using $\alpha$- and $\phi$- mixing in the context of random fields below.
+Characterizing mixing in the context of random fields requires imposing restrictions on the dependence between $\sigma$-algebras as the number of points in those sets increases, see~\cite{jenish2009central} or~\cite{Bradley05}.

 Note that our conditions generate bounded fourth moment requirements, which is not necessarily a condition invoked in every analysis of $M$-dependent processes in the literature, which sometimes have slightly lower moment requirements.
 Nonetheless, our results are not intended to provide the tightest bounds, but rather general conditions, spanning various types of dependence, that are easily checkable for most applied settings.